-Spinning lures typically have three hooks called treble hooks.
-With wire cutters you can snip off one of the hooks or snap one off with pliers; you also must pinch down all the barbs.
-Two hooks are still effective, easier to remove, and less traumatic.
+Spinning lures typically have one hook with three points on a common shank, which is called a treble hook.
+With wire cutters you can snip off one of the points or snap one off with pliers; you also must pinch down all the barbs.
+Two pointed hooks are still effective, easier to remove, and less traumatic.